Sue Manteris

 Sunanda Tripathi-Manteris (born June 20, 1962) is an Indian-born American account executive and former journalist at the NBC affiliate in Las Vegas, Nevada, KSNV-DT.

 Manteris was raised in Littleton, Colorado, a suburb of Denver, where she attended Columbine High School.
 She went on to receive a Bachelor of Arts degree in Mass Communications in 1985 from Colorado State University Pueblo.

 In 1984, she began her broadcasting career as a disc jockey at KDZA and Z-100 in Southern Colorado, including a transfer to the News Department where she did “morning drive” newscasts.
 She began working in television in 1985 as a reporter and weekend anchor at KCWY-TV in Casper, Wyoming.
 She later moved to work in TV news positions at KULR-TV in Billings, Montana and WWAY-TV in Wilmington, North Carolina.
 Manteris moved to Las Vegas in early 1989 when she joined the NBC affiliate, Channel 3 (KSNV-DT), as a news anchor.
-She continued this position for 22 years until June 10, 2011 when her contract expired.
+She continued this position for 22 years until June 10, 2011, when her contract expired.

-As a result of allegations of ethnic, gender and age discrimination, a Federal lawsuit was filed in U.S. District Court in Nevada on May 17, 2011 on her behalf.
-On April 2, 2012, Judge Gloria Navarro put the lawsuit on hold and ordered Manteris to resolve the lawsuit against the station through arbitration.
+As a result of allegations of ethnic, gender and age discrimination, a Federal lawsuit was filed in U.S. District Court in Nevada on May 17, 2011, on her behalf.
+On April 2, 2012, Judge Gloria Navarro put the lawsuit on hold and ordered Manteris to resolve the lawsuit against the station through arbitration.The arbitration resulted in the station offering a settlement, which was accepted by Manteris.
+Both sides agreed to a non-disclosure agreement regarding the amount and terms of the settlement.

-During her broadcasting years, her industry honors and commendations include multiple Electronic Media Awards for “Best Anchor.”
-She was also honored as a finalist for Emmy Award for “Hooked on Hookah.”
+She was honored as a finalist for Emmy Award for “Hooked on Hookah.”
 Manteris is a founding member and currently an officer in “Las Vegas-India Chamber of Commerce” and member of “Friends of India.”
 Manteris is married and has one son; she lives in Boulder City, Nevada.

 Manteris is a supporter of the Leukemia & Lymphoma Society of Southern Nevada.
 Her 12-year-old grandson died in March 2018 from acute myeloid leukemia.